kehikko/Bin/README.md

-# Bin
+# Bin: A receptacle in which to deposit rubbish
-bin: A receptacle in which to deposit rubbish
+Kehikko framework file system handler for uploads and such.